wenchma/wenchma.github.io/_posts/2016-10-27-mariadb-galera-cluster.md

 ### Start the cluster

-First, stop the MariaDB service so that cluster can apply the confand be brought online.
+First, stop the MariaDB service so that cluster can be brought online.

-Stop MariaDB on all Three Servers:
+Second, stop MariaDB on all Three Servers:

 `sudo systemctl stop mysql`